 Rectocele is sometimes diagnosed upon a typical pelvic exam, such as when a bulge is obvious.
 It is also diagnosed using a defecography, a special x-ray.
 Biofeedback is used, sometimes to treat both Rectocele and Cystocele.
 There are other surgeries sometimes required for Rectocele, such as a Colporrhaphy and Perineoplasty together.
-It completely depends for the patient.
+It completely depends on the patient.

 Surgery has proven successful in patients, but there’s a chance it won’t respond to surgery and could recur after operation in about 10 percent of cases, according to Better Health.
-In addition to that, another article states that the surgery may be responsible for high return rate of Rectocele.
+In addition to that, another article states that the surgery may be responsible for a high return rate of Rectocele.

-Surgery to repair Rectocele (again, it depends on the person, severity and other damages) can be done laparoscopically, anally or transvaginally.
+Surgery to repair Rectocele (again, it depends on the person, severity, and other damages) can be done laparoscopically, anally or transvaginally.